Tuesday, June 24, 2008

 Q. Several years ago you were mentioned as a possible candidate for public office, is that something that could still be in your future?

-I was humbled by the suggestion.
+A. I was humbled by the suggestion.
 But, it just wasn’t practical at the time – I’m pretty sure I’d have lost the popular vote in my own home.

 Right now, my hands are full with two young boys, a new career and a new community.
 Once I’ve mastered those priorities, I’ll worry about the next chapter.